taesoosong/taesoosong.github.io/_pages/research.md

   <img src="../images/fairhousing.png" width="32%"/>
 </p>

-## Heterogeneity of Asian American Housing Outcomes
+## Understanding Asian American Homeownership and Segregation

 I am deeply interested in the profound demographic shift towards **greater ethnic diversity in American cities** with a focus on Asian populations.
 Asian Americans are the fastest growing racial minority group in the United States.
 They are also a very diverse group, encompassing people with heritages from over twenty countries, and have the highest income inequality as a racial group.
 Although this trend requires an updated understanding of how policy and planning impact patterns of housing access and segregation that extends beyond the white-black binary paradigm, research on Asian American housing outcomes remain extremely scarce.

-My dissertation, **Rethinking ‘Asian’ in Housing: Ethnicity and Immigration in Asian American Homeownership**, challenges the treatment of Asians as a monolithic “other” within the Black-White binary paradigm, arguing that this categorization reinforces racial inequality by perpetuating the “model minority” stereotype.
+My dissertation challenges the treatment of Asians as a monolithic “other” within the Black-White binary paradigm, arguing that this categorization reinforces racial inequality by perpetuating the “model minority” stereotype.
 I argue that prior research has obscured significant housing disparities within the diverse pan-ethnic Asian American community, and that by paying attention to this diversity, we can observe important patterns of advantage and disadvantage.

 <p style="text-align: center;">
   <img src="../images/sfchinatown.png" width="32%" height="350px" style="vertical-align: middle;" />